 How many people today have ancestors who moved from Europe to the United States during 1900-14?

-The 7.7. migrants of 1900-14 made up a bit less than 10% of the U.S. population then, but together with their descendants amounted to over 20% by the 1940s and over 30% by the 1990s.
-It is a reasonable assumption that today (2015) about one-third of Americans (probably something more than that) can trace ancestry to immigrants arriving from Europe during 1900-14 period.
+The 7.7 million migrants of 1900-14 made up a bit less than 10% of the U.S. population then, but together with their descendants amounted to over 20% by the 1940s and over 30% by the 1990s.
+It is a reasonable assumption that today (2018) about one-third of Americans (probably something more than that) can trace ancestry to immigrants arriving from Europe during 1900-14 period.

 Note: This is a different question than that addressed here, "Immigrant ancestors and how they arrived."
-(What fraction of American immigrants who arrived between 1607-1914 came during the final 15 years?: Also, coincidentally, about 1/3)
+(What fraction of American immigrants who arrived between 1607-1914 came during the final 15 years?: Also, coincidentally, about 1/3.)

-This page last updated 15-April 2015
+This page last updated 15-April 2018